- BSX Insight

 To avoid recurrence and secondary injuries, it is important to do progressive, comprehensive, exercise-based rehabilitation.
 These are often caused by compensatory movements that may have become routine during the injury period.

-After sustaining an injury to the leg or foot, the first step of rehabilitation is to fix any limps that might still be there.
-These limps can become a habit in running or walking and can lead to problems in the lower back.
+After sustaining an injury to the leg or foot, rehabilitation’s first step is fixing any limps that might still be there.
+These limps can become a habit in running or walking and lead to lower back problems.

 To strengthen the injured limb, it is important to do single-leg exercises.
 This will remove the temptation to use one leg to carry the burden.
 These exercises allow the body to regain its balance, which was lost on the injured side of the injury.

 Low-level plyometric exercises can be used as a prelude to running once improvements in balance and single-leg strength have been made.
-To re-introduce muscle to the dynamic loading required for running, jumping, skipping, and hopping are all good options.
+Reintroduce muscles to the dynamic loading required for running, jumping, skipping, and hopping are all good options.

 After completing the multidirectional plyometric exercise, you can return to running in short bursts.
-It is easy to injure your muscle again by doing too much at once.
-It is important to approach running with a systematic approach, focusing on each session.
-Pay attention to your running technique, especially the foot position when making contact.
+It is easy to injure your muscle gain by doing too much at once.
+It is important to approach running systematically, focusing on each session.
+When making contact, pay attention to your running technique, especially the foot position.